ImSmoking/keyword-popularity-calculator/README.md

 ### Using Just

   The easiest way to set up the project is by using the [Just](https://github.com/casey/just) command runner.
   Go to the project's root directory and run the `just install` command.
 This will build up all the needed Docker containers and automatically prepare your local environment.
+  Included `Justfile` has a number of useful commands so make sure to check it out.

 ### Manual